Frequently Asked Questions!

 Do I have to have CPR certification and a physical exam before being accepted?

-You must have proof of current CPR certification for Health Care Providers, physical exam and evidence of having begun the Hepatitis B vaccination series before the first day of class.
+You must have proof of current CPR certification for Health Care Providers, fill out your TSU Medical Health Questionnaire and have evidence of having begun the Hepatitis B vaccination series before the first day of class.
 You will receive these forms with your acceptance letter.

 When will I know if I’ve been accepted?

-The deadline for applications is January 15th.
-Students are contacted as soon as all applications are reviewed and selections have been made to inform them of their acceptance/non-acceptance into the program.
+The deadline for applications is January 15th and May 15th.
+Students are contacted as soon as all applications are reviewed and selections have been made to inform them of their acceptance / non-acceptance into the program.
 The letter will inform you of when to attend the mandatory orientation, which is held prior to the first day of school.

 What costs can I expect?

-The costs are detailed on the website under program application, these costs are also detailed in the application packet.
+The costs are detailed on the website under "Estimated Tuition and Expenses", these costs are also detailed in the application packet.
 During orientation you will get information about uniforms, supplies and instruments that need to be purchased in the first semester.

 When do clinical rotations begin and where do they take place?